The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 Says Bush team considers it more important to defeat liberals at home than Bathists abroad.

-Says that is why they spent studying United States polls than Iraqi history, and why they are so slow to change course.
+Says that is why they spent studying United States polls than Iraqi history and why they are so slow to change course.

-Says confronting their mistakes would involve confronting their own politics, says Bush praises Rumsfeld rather than fire him over Abu Ghrab scandal, because Carl Rov says that uh to hold conservative base, Bush must appear to be strong, decisive, and loyal.
+Says Bush praises Rumsfeld rather than fire him over Abu Ghrab scandal because Karl Roves says that to hold conservative base, Bush must appear to be strong, decisive, and loyal.

 Says winning re-election is more important to him than producing decent outcome in Iraq.

-So I wouldn't call this a supportive piece of the Iraq war, and of course questions whether regime change in Iraq will be possible in a Bush administration.
+And of course, questions whether regime change in Iraq will be possible in a Bush administration.

-Moving on to other things here, and if you want to keep talking about this uh feel free, key Senate Republicans are considering gradually raising the Social Security retirement age to as high as 69 over several years as they struggle to jumpstart legislation that President Bush has placed atop his second term agenda.
+Key Senate Republicans are considering gradually raising the Social Security retirement age to as high as 69 over several years as they struggle to jumpstart legislation that President Bush has placed atop his second term agenda.

-The possible increase to 69 over two decades or more was among the suggestions made by Senator Charles Grassley, uh chairman of the Senate Finance Committee, and he presented these to fellow Republicans on his committee last week as part of an attempt to give the program greater financial solvency.
+The possible increase to 69 over two decades or more was among the suggestions made by Senator Charles Grassley, chairman of the Senate Finance Committee, and he presented these to fellow Republicans on his committee last week as part of an attempt to give the program greater financial solvency.

 Grassley also suggested steps to hold down benefits for upper wage earners of the future.